MSc Pharmaceutical Industry Advanced Training (PIAT) / Overview

 We recommend that you apply as early as possible.
 We reserve the right to close applications if the course is full.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Develop skills in industrial pharmacy such as the fundamentals of formulations, applications of different dosage forms, quality control and clinical trials, pharmaceutical microbiology (monitoring and control, and water aspects and antimicrobials), and business development and licensing.
+- Develop skills in industrial pharmacy such as the fundamentals of formulations, applications of different dosage forms, quality control and clinical trials, and pharmaceutical microbiology from monitoring and control, and water aspects and antimicrobials.

 - Fit study around your other commitments thanks to the part-time distance learning nature of this course.

 - Gain industry-recognised qualifications validated by a leading university and training relevant to Qualified Person recognition.